riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 stack-allocated data whose addresses lie below the stack pointer.

 Registers s0-s11 shall be preserved across procedure calls.
 No floating-point registers, if present, are preserved across calls.
+(This property changes when the integer calling convention is augmented by the hardware floating-point calling convention.)

 ## <a name=hardware-floating-point-calling-convention></a> Hardware Floating-point Calling Convention